-(i.e. SLAM).
-On the other hand, in the case where there are expected differences between what the robot is able to observe (e.g. furniture, scale errors, etc.), it is more beneficial to provide a milder ghost factor in order to be more lenient on small pose errors.
+These results allow us to come to a single conclusion.
+The ghost factor must be tuned to the expected amount of noise in the map and sensing modality.
+Aggressive ghost factors can be used in cases where the pre-existing map is accurate and densely sampled, such as the case where the map was collected by the same sensor being used to localise (i.e. SLAM).
+On the other hand, where there are expected differences between the map and what the robot observes (e.g. furniture, scale errors, etc.), it is beneficial to provide a milder ghost factor and to be more lenient to small pose errors.